xyf2002/harryhanln/OS/installingSystem.md

 ## Overview

-For installing Ubuntu and Windows, a bootable USB (with installation media) is first prepared.
-The system can then be installed by 1) entering BIOS; 2) booting into the USB drive; 3) following installation instructions.
+For installing a operating system a bootable USB (with installation media) is usually required.
+The system can then be installed by 1) entering BIOS; 2) setting USB drive to be top of boot priority, then restart; 3)following installation instructions.

 Labtops of different brands enters BIOS differently.
 Ususally the process is 1) shutdown the computer; 2) press and hold certain keys while the computer is rebooting.